 David Ayala-Alfonso is a curator, writer, and researcher living and working in Mexico City.

-He serves as guest curator for Independent Curators International in New York and Op.
-Cit. in Mexico City; Visiting Critic for the At The Transit Bar series in Toronto; mentor for various residency programs; and editor, author, and advisor for art organizations, museums, and publishing projects in the US, Mexico, and the UK.
+He is a guest curator for the traveling program of Independent Curators International and for various organizations in Canada and the United Kingdom; Area Leader, Theory, in the Master’s Degree in Production-Research in Visual Arts at ENPEG-La Esmeralda; mentor for various residency programs; and editor, author, and advisor for multiple publishing projects in Mexico, the United States, Canada, and the United Kingdom.

 Ayala-Alfonso has received various awards, including the Fulbright Grant, the Museology Research Award from the Ministry of Culture of Colombia; the AICAD post-graduate Teaching Fellowship, the ICI-Dedalus Award for Curatorial Research, and the Early-concept Grant for Exploratory Research at SAIC.
 He holds an MA in Visual and Critical Studies from the School of the Art Institute of Chicago, a Specialization in Art Education from the National University of Colombia, and he has done different curatorial residencies in France, Colombia, the United States, the United Kingdom, and Germany.